Complete Guide to Switching Power Supplies: How They Work and How to Choose

 The history of switching power supplies dates back to the 1800s.

-Some say that IBM was the first to develop a switching power supply in 1958.
-The one designed by IBM at the time was based on vacuum tube technology.
-Around the same time, GM filed a similar patent as a transistor oscillator, which is said to have significantly expanded the options available to equipment designers.
-The 1960s were a very active time across the space, communications, electronics, and computer industries.
+It’s said that the world’s first switching power supply was developed in 1958 by IBM.
+At the time, the switching power supply designed by IBM was based on vacuum tube technology.
+Around the same time, GM also filed patents for similar oscillator technologies using transistors.
+These technological innovations significantly expanded the options available to device designers.
+The 1960s were an energetic era across many fields including aerospace, telecommunications, electronics, and computing.

-A switching power supply is a power converter that converts the AC input into DC through rectification, and then controls voltage using high-frequency switching elements (such as MOSFETs) turned on and off at high speed.
-Compared to linear regulators, it has the following major characteristics:
+A switching power supply is a power converter that converts AC input into DC by rectification and then rapidly turns on and off high-frequency switching elements (such as MOSFETs) to control the voltage.
+Compared to linear power supplies, the following advantages stand out:

-The basic operating principle follows this flow: AC inputrectification circuithigh-frequency switching circuit (e.g., PWM control)isolation transformer (if needed)rectification and smoothingoutput.
-PWM (Pulse Width Modulation) is used to maintain stable output voltage and current, and many units include protective features against overvoltage and overcurrent.
+The basic operation flow is: AC input → Rectifier circuit → High-frequency switching circuit (PWM control, etc.) → Isolation transformer (if required) → Rectification and smoothing → Output.
+Control circuits using PWM (Pulse Width Modulation) help maintain stable output voltage and current, and many include protection features such as overvoltage and overcurrent prevention.

 ItemSwitching Power SupplyLinear Power Supply

-* Comparison table of switching vs. linear power supplies
+*Comparison table of switching and linear power supplies

 4. Noise characteristics